-Elizabeth II – The centerpiece of the park is the 69-foot Elizabeth II, a 16th-century sailing ship.
-It’s a representation of a particular 16th-century English merchant ship, Elizabeth, one of seven in Sir Walter Raleigh’s 1585 expedition to establish England’s first New World colony.
+Elizabeth II – The centerpiece of the park is the 69-foot Elizabeth II, a 16th-century merchant sailing ship.
+The ship is a replica of the Elizabeth, one of seven in Sir Walter Raleigh’s 1585 expedition to establish England’s first New World colony.
 Costumed interpreters speaking Old English greet visitors to the ship with sea tales, legends and historical facts and answer questions about 16th-century seafaring.
 Kids love walking around on the decks and crawling down below to see what life was like on the ship.
-The Elizabeth II’s tender, Silver Chalice, is 24 feet long and carries up to 15 crew members.

-Settlement Site – The Settlement Site is where guests get to interact with costumed interpreters portraying the colonist men and women as they settled into life in the New World.
+Settlement Site – The Settlement Site is where guests can see and experience how the first English settlers lived when they arrived in the New World.
 Visitors can try their hand at blacksmithing, woodworking, 16th-century games and more.
-See how the first English settlers lived when they arrived in the New World.
-Try on some of their armor, learn some 16th-century warfare techniques and some of the arts and crafts needed to make life tolerable on Roanoke Island more than 400 years ago.
+Try on some of their armor, learn some 16th-century warfare techniques and some of the arts and craft skills to survive on Roanoke Island more than 400 years ago.

-American Indian Town – Explore coastal Algonquian culture and history in the American Indian Town.
-The town represents an American Indian community similar to what the English explorers investigated and surveyed during their voyages to Roanoke Island and the surrounding area in the late 16th century.
-Visitors follow paths that wind through the park.
-Homes, agricultural areas and work shelters line the paths.
-Two longhouses represent the historical homes of American Indians from the region.
-One of the longhouses stretches more than 30 feet long and interprets the home of a leader from the community.
-A smaller and partially completed longhouse includes an interactive component that invites visitors to help complete the structure.
-Both areas contain interactive exhibits that focus on the developing relationship between the American Indian and English people during the late 16th century.
-The ceremonial dance circle is also located here.
-The exhibit has a planting and harvesting area where visitors can learn the advanced nuances of American Indian farming techniques.
-Three work shelters include activities like cordage (rope) making, mat and basket weaving, net mending, food preparation, tanning hides, fishing, boat building and gathering.
+American Indian Town – Explore coastal Algonquian culture and history in American Indian Town.
+The town represents an American Indian community, similar to what the English explorers investigated and surveyed during their voyages.
+Explore interactive exhibits that focus on the developing relationship between the American Indian and English people during the late 16th century.
+Visit the ceremonial dance circle, longhouse and harvesting area.
+There are also three work shelters that include activities like cordage (rope) making, mat and basket weaving, net mending, food preparation, tanning hides, fishing, boat building and gathering.

-Fossil Search — Find ancient treasures, including shark’s teeth and coral, from a time long before the colonists arrived.
+Fossil Pit – Find ancient treasures, including shark’s teeth and coral, from a time long before the colonists arrived.

-Boardwalks and Grounds – Enjoy wildlife in a natural setting while walking the Boardwalk that runs throughout the park.
+Boardwalks and Grounds – Enjoy wildlife in a natural setting while walking the boardwalk that runs throughout the park.
 Along the landscaped walks, native shrubs and flowers thrive in the sound and marsh.
-The Boardwalk joins the Roanoke Voyages Trail, which bisects Roanoke Island.